SinanSalman/Academic4sight/readme.md

     "Mgmt. of Information Systems":   "MIS" }
 ```

-- **Description**: Maps full concentration names to their corresponding abbreviations used in the system.
+- **Description**: Maps full concentration names (found in the input data) to their corresponding abbreviations used in the system and catalog files.
   - **Security and Network Tech**: SECNET
   - **Web and Mobile App Development**: WAM
   - **Business Intelligence**: BI